harmony-one/h/progress/uladzislau-muraveika.md

 2024-10-25 Fri: For the backup nodes detection,1 backup node left Guarda and it is inactive - [link to gist](https://gist.github.com/mur-me/b15878d5fc348e1c2c2fbc3338b4bbab).

-On the ops side, I was focused on the helping with setup archival node for the partner - Pocket network, tried the 2 phase sync - active and fetch deltas, documented all the steps.
+On the ops side, I was focused on helping with setup archival nodes for the partner - Pocket network, tried the 2 phase sync - active and fetch deltas, documented all the steps.
 Main advantage - we know how long it takes to sync the archival node - 1.5-2 days and that active sync with rclone doesn't impact the harmony node performance.
-Also I've shared the best practices how to run harmony node.
+Also I've shared the best practices on how to run harmony nodes.

 Additionally, on the ops side, I've checked the validators logo issue and for now patched with simple restart with cron and documented this.